steve-doc/froggy-mem/README.md

 1. Audio feedback seems to be inconsistent on certain mobile devices.
 However had added visual feedback on same action so game still playable.

+2. Console error on live site - "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'"
+    - spoke to tutor support and they told me it would not effect my project and just to record in readme.
+Does not appear to impact running of game.

 ## <a name="accessibility">Accessibility Features</a>

 * All images have alt labels